 Continue reading “How We Saved $500 On A Hotel Night By Using Points”

-As you may have read, we had a blowout trip through the American Southwest this fall.
+As you may have read, we had a blowout trip through the American Southwest in 2017.
 For us, a fifteen night trip is an amazingly long time to be away from home.
-We could have stayed at the same hotel chain’s properties and worked our way towards some low level of status.
+We could have stayed at the same hotel chain properties and worked our way towards some low level of status.
 However, it was much better for us to pick the best hotel for us in each location and use the most sensible form of payment, be it paying cash or using points.
-The same thing went for the flights which were booked with a combination of cash and airline miles.
+The same thing went for the flights, which were booked with a combination of cash and airline miles.

-This was possible because I had a stash of points in several hotel programs as well as having transferrable credit card points.
-Some of the rooms I paid for because the hotels either weren’t part of any point program or there was a promotion that made paying a much better value than using points.
+This was possible because I had a stash of points in several hotel programs as well as had transferrable credit card points.
+Some of the rooms I paid for because the hotels either weren’t part of any point program or there was a promotion that made paying with cash a much better value than using points.